AM2R-Modding-Group/AM2R-Modding-Wiki/content/utmt/rooms/creating new rooms/_index.md

   - name: viewsSetup
     src: "viewsSetup.png"
     title: This is how the Views should look like.
-  - name: sceenGuideSetup
+  - name: screenGuideSetup
-    src: "sceenGuideSetup.png"
+    src: "screenGuideSetup.png"
-    title: This is what is should like after setting up the bgScreenGuide Element
+    title: This is what it should look like after setting up the `bgScreenGuide` element
 ---

 TODO: having some more screenshots in here would be nice.
 Also fix some phrasing.